 Note: An ex officio member is a member of a body (a board, committee, council, etc.) who is part of it by virtue of holding another office.

 Ex officio members may designate an alternate to attend committee meetings and vote in their stead in the event that they are unavailable.
-The designation of an individual as alternate for an ex officio voting member must be approved by the Office of the Vice Chancellor for Research and Graduate Education (OVCRGE).
+The designation of an individual as alternate for an ex officio voting member must be approved by the Office of the Vice Chancellor for Research (OVCR).

-The IBC members are appointed by the Vice Chancellor for Research and Graduate Education on behalf of the Chancellor at UW-Madison.
-The BSO provides an annual update of the roster and recommendations to the Associate Vice Chancellor for Research and Graduate Education in Biological Sciences in the OVCRGE.
+The IBC members are appointed by the Vice Chancellor for Research on behalf of the Chancellor at UW–Madison.
+The BSO provides an annual update of the roster and recommendations to the Associate Vice Chancellor for Research in Biological Sciences in the OVCR.
 Regular members serve a 3-year term.
 At the conclusion of the 3-year term, they may elect to continue for an additional 3-year term or rotate off the committee.
 The length of service for public members is indeterminate.
 Ex officio members serve as long as they are in their respective positions.
 The committee chairperson, a faculty member, usually serves in this capacity for at least 1 year.

 Reviews of biosafety protocols focus on the risks of the materials and measure to mitigate them, and are very different from grant proposal reviews.
 The IBC does not judge the merits of the scientific inquiry, traditional ethical considerations (unless it pertains to elements of public safety under the IBC review purview as per NIH guidelines), or review the scientific approach of the research itself.
 The IBC reviews for the purpose of risk assessment in accordance with the NIH Guidelines.